wibeasley/cms-norman-jbc-2020/connect/README.md

 1. If you run it on a cronjob, do not plan to do anything else with your laptop on the internet.
 Unless the machine has two network connections, and you can keep them separate

+1. I open the repo in Atom, and execute the shell script with [atom-runner](https://atom.io/packages/atom-runner).

 ## Short-term TODOs:

 1. Refactor the configuration options out of the scripts.
 Put them in something like a [yaml](http://www.yaml.org/start.html) or [json](http://www.json.org/) file.